5 ways Digital Healthcare Use and Adoption Will Develop in 2021 and Beyond

 At its most basic level, Telehealth includes the use of phones and video calls but there is potential for further improvement.
 One of these is the solid integration of the various telehealth platforms into the existing digital health infrastructure in the hospital or GP’s surgery.
 Solutions that are easy to use and patient-centric will stand a better chance of success.
 Security and data privacy should be key priorities in deciding upon individual solution providers and ease of use from the point of view of both the patient and the Healthcare provider will be an important determinant of successful adoption.

-With the proliferation of personal devices and barriers such as broadband availability and user’s level of comfort with the technology being overcome, its highly likely that where appropriate, patients will expect this option to be available in the future.
+With the proliferation of personal devices and barriers such as broadband availability and user’s level of comfort with the technology being overcome, it’s highly likely that where appropriate, patients will expect this option to be available in the future.

 2) The Potential for Remote Patient Monitoring Solutions Will Continue